Bless50/INIESAT-REPO/README.md

 ﻿# INIESAT-REPO
-This repo contains the codeS for our school webiste for INIESAT.
+This repo contains the codes for our school webiste for INIESAT.
 And still adding more features.